Nope-im-not-pro/Nope-im-not-pro/README.md

 - 👋 Hi, I’m @Nope-im-not-pro
-- 👀 I’m interested in Server (VmWare), RPA, Python, AI
+- 👀 I’m interested in Virtualisation (proxmox), RPA, Python, AI
 - 🌱 I’m currently learning how to breath and think.
+EDIT 2025: Breathing works fine, thinking could be better
 - 💞️ I’m looking to collaborate on walk and humaning.
+EDIT 2025: Achieved the Walking thing, but struggle with the humaning.
 - 📫 How to reach me not: be offline.

 <!---